adamkrone/simple-rails-app/README.md

     $ ssh-add -l

-Add your key if you don't have any listed:
+Add your key if the agent has no identities:

+    $ ssh-add

+If it says it couldn't open a connection to your authentication agent, start the ssh-agent and add your key:

+    $ eval $(ssh-agent)
     $ ssh-add

 You should now be ready to deploy!